worldwidejamie/cleaneats/README.md

 # Clean Eats

-An app to help you find restaurants near you that have recently failed their health inspection.
+An app to help you find clean restaurants in Chicago, IL.

 Currently only works in Chicago, IL.